lucacros/2324_Projet2A_PedaleGuitare/JournalDeBord.md

 ### 17/10

 Design of the pedal's preamplifier on a simulation software.
 We opted for a non-inverting circuit.
-Start of the design of the codec and microcontroller on Kicad.
+Start of the design of the codec and microprocessor on Kicad.
 Approaching the Faust programming language.

 ## Session 6
 ### 24/10

+Continuation of the PCB Design.
+Check that all pins are connected correctly on the microprocessor.
-Creating a digital effect in Faust and converting it to a .c file
+Creating a digital effect in Faust like reverb or distortion and converting it to a .c file

 ## Session 7
 ### 07/11